SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Maps of Content Effortless Organization for Notes.md

 ## Metadata
 - Author: [[Timothy Miller]]
+- Date: 2023-03-21
 - Full Title: Maps of Content: Effortless Organization for Notes
 - Category: #articles
+- Summary: Maps of Content or MOCs are a note-taking framework that allows users to create special notes to help organize their notes.
+It is a tool to structure notes organically, freeing the mind and improving creativity and productivity.
+MOCs are different for everyone who creates them, but the fundamental principles are to keep it simple and eliminate as much friction as possible.
+MOCs are infinitely flexible and encourage good repetition, and they don't require institutional knowledge.
 - URL: https://obsidian.rocks/maps-of-content-effortless-organization-for-notes/

 ## Highlights